jmoraispk/DeepMIMO/raytracing_guidelines.md

 In Sionna:
 - Be aware when using the isotropic antenna.
-The UE tilt must not be different from 0.
+The UE tilt must be 0.
-  This is because Sionna applies phase rotations even with the isotropic antenna.
+  Why?
+Because Sionna applies phase rotations even with the isotropic antenna.
-  So, it won't match the other raytracers and can give strange results.
+  It won't match the other raytracers for non-zero tilts and can give strange results.
+- Ensure the compute_parameters were extracted.
+- Compute a list of Paths, but ensure all txs and rxs are included in the scene when exporting.